 The Order of St. George — inspired by the Fraternal Society of Knighthood of St. George founded approximately 680 years ago — was established in Canada on 01 March, 2003.
 Its formation as a Canadian Priory was consecrated at Christ Church in Niagara Falls on that date.
-The Order is a charitable corporation (Charitable Registration # 81106 0672 RR 0001) and was granted charitable status in Canada on 20 October 2006.
-The most important charitable function of the Order is contributing funds which provides support and immediate financial resources to the families of fallen or wounded Canadian Forces personnel.
+The Order is a not-for-profit corporation (Corporation Registration # 433821-9) and has as its most important function of soliciting and accumulating funds and donations on behalf of the charitable arm of the Order, the International Knightly Order of St. George Foundation (Charity's registration number: 83351 2049 RR0001) and contributing those funds to provide support and immediate financial resources to the families of fallen or wounded Canadian Forces personnel.

 |The Governor General's Horse Guard present at the 2009 Investiture|